FirstRoundCapital/notion-api-worker/README.md

 THIS IS A FORK OF [THIS OPEN SOURCE REPOSITORY](https://github.com/splitbee/notion-api-worker)

+To run with wrangler locally, specify the entrypoint with wrangler:

+`wrangler dev worker/script.js`

 A **serverless wrapper** for the private Notion API.
 It provides fast and easy access to your Notion content.
 Ideal to make Notion your CMS.